 With NFPA 420 in force, the approval and inspection process should become more predictable—reducing the boosterism, inconsistency, or overreach some facilities have encountered to date.
 For more on this harmonization, read TERPconsulting’s analysis.

-Facility owners, compliance managers, and investors should use 2025 to stay ahead of the curve.
+Facility owners, compliance managers, and investors should use the time before publication to stay ahead of the curve.
 Plan budgets and upgrades, document hazardous operations, and communicate with local fire authorities.

 For custom action plans, code tracking, and turn-key compliance solutions, visit CannabisRegulations.ai—your partner for a safer, more compliant cannabis sector as NFPA 420 reshapes the regulatory landscape.